coreperf/rejit/README.md

-Rejit is a prototype regular expression JIT compiler.
+Rejit is a prototype of a non-backtracking, just-in-time, SIMD-able regular expression compiler developed on our free time.
+It is available under the GPLv3 licence.
 It currently only supports the x86_64 architecture.

-For more detailed information about rejit, more benchmarks and some explanation of its mechanisms please read [this article][coreperf rejit].
+## Documentation

-For questions, feedback, suggestions, to talk about regular expression matching, optimisation, or other related topics, please use the [rejit-users][1] Google group or email me at <alexandre@coreperf.com> !
+Documentation and information is available [here][coreperf rejit].
+Below are some sample benchmarks results.

 ## Benchmarks